Skip to main content

 Megabytes Per Second (MB/s) to Kibibits Per Second (Kibps) Converter

-Type a value into the Megabytes Per Second (MB/s) field to convert to Kibibits Per Second (Kibps).
+Type your transfer speed in the input field to find Kibibits Per Second (Kibps) equivalent of your Megabyte Per Second (MB/s) value.
 1 MB/s = 7,812.5 Kibps, covering both bit-based and byte-based transfer rate units.

 Convert Megabytes Per Second to Kibibits Per Second